AndrewSomorjai/OpenFOAM_SALOME_pipe_example/README.md

 This was tested with an AMD64 processor (32 gigs RAM) on Xubuntu 18.04 LTS with OpenFOAM v18.06.

-Open meshing.hdf (found in CAD folder) in Salome.
+Open pipe_viscous.hdf in Salome (must use 7z to extract the files).

 Export rotor mesh as pipe.unv into straight_pipe/